microsoft/fluentui/ghdocs/BESTPRACTICES.md

 # Component design

-## Build many smaller components and composite them together.
+## Build many smaller components and compose them together.

 Often we want to build something complex, like a CommandBar.
 We see a picture of what we want and we build one giant component that does this.
 Then we find other scenarios that have overlaps.
 The CommandBar contains a SearchBox, a set of left side collapsable links and right side links.
 We may find we have other cases that just want a set of links, without the extra overhead.
 We may also find cases where we just want a single command bar item with a dropdown menu.